infotiv-research/gokart-documentation/docs/projects.md

 - Upgrading the ECUs (Nvidia Jetson)
 - Simplification and Modularization of electrical body
-- Documnetaion and Test design
+- Documentation and Test design

 ## Verification and Validation